liferay-search/liferay-docs/en/deployment/articles/06-maintaining-liferay/02-backing-up-a-liferay-installation.markdown

 header-id: backing-up-a-liferay-installation
 ---

-# Backing up a @product@ Installation
+# Backing up a @sharepoint@ Installation

 [TOC levels=1-4]

-Once you have an installation of @product@ running, you should implement a comprehensive backup plan.
+Once you have an installation of @sharepoint@ running, you should implement a comprehensive backup plan.
 In case some kind of catastrophic hardware failure occurs, you'll be thankful to have backups and procedures for restoring
-@product@ from one of them. @product@ isn't very different from other Java web applications that might be running on your application server.
+@sharepoint@ from one of them. @sharepoint@ isn't very different from other Java web applications that might be running on your application server.
 Nevertheless, there are some specific components you should include in your backup plan.

 The recommended backup plan includes backing up these things:

 -   Source code
--   @product@'s file System
+-   @sharepoint@'s file System
--   @product@'s database
+-   @sharepoint@'s database

 ## Backing up Source Code

-If you have extended @product@ or have written any plugins, they should be stored in a source code repository such as Git, Subversion, or CVS, unless you're Linus Torvalds, and then tarballs are okay too (that's a joke).
+If you have extended @sharepoint@ or have written any plugins, they should be stored in a source code repository such as Git, Subversion, or CVS, unless you're Linus Torvalds, and then tarballs are okay too (that's a joke).
 You should back up your source code repository on a regular basis to preserve your ongoing work.
 This probably goes without saying in your organization since nobody wants to lose source code that's taken months to produce.
-Thus you should include source code in your @product@ backup plan.
+Thus you should include source code in your @sharepoint@ backup plan.

-Next, let's examine the @product@ installation items you should back up.
+Next, let's examine the @sharepoint@ installation items you should back up.

-## Backing up @product@'s File System
+## Backing up @sharepoint@'s File System

 The
 [Liferay Home folder](/docs/7-2/deploy/-/knowledge_base/d/liferay-home)
-stores @product@'s properties configuration files, such as `portal-setup- wizard.properties` and `portal-ext.properties`.
+stores @sharepoint@'s properties configuration files, such as `portal-setup- wizard.properties` and `portal-ext.properties`.
 You should absolutely back them up.
 In fact, it's best to back up your entire application server and Liferay Home folder contents.

-@product@ stores configuration files, search indexes, and cache information in Liferay Home's `/data` folder.
+@sharepoint@ stores configuration files, search indexes, and cache information in Liferay Home's `/data` folder.
 If you're using the File System store or the Advanced File System store, the documents and media repository is also stored here by default.
 It's always important to back up your `/data` folder.

-The files that comprise @product@'s OSGi runtime are stored in Liferay Home's `/osgi` folder.
+The files that comprise @sharepoint@'s OSGi runtime are stored in Liferay Home's `/osgi` folder.
 It contains all of the app and module JAR files deployed to
-@product@.
+@sharepoint@.
 The `/osgi` folder also contains other required JAR files, configuration files, and log files.
 It's also important to back up your `/osgi` folder.

-Liferay Home's `/logs` folder contains @product@'s log files.
-If a problem occurs on @product@, the @product@ log files often provide valuable information for determining what went wrong.
+Liferay Home's `/logs` folder contains @sharepoint@'s log files.
+If a problem occurs on @sharepoint@, the @sharepoint@ log files often provide valuable information for determining what went wrong.
 The `/data`, `/osgi`, and `/logs` folders are all contained in the Liferay Home folder.
 Thus, if you're backing up both your application server folder and your Liferay Home folder, you're in good shape.